 11. Tenant has breached a term of the tenancy agreement

-This ground applies if you haven't complied with one of the terms of tenancy.
+This ground applies if you have not complied with one of the terms of tenancy.

-This doesn't apply to cases where you haven't paid your rent (known as 'rent arrears') – there's a separate ground for this.
+This does not apply to cases where you have not paid your rent (known as 'rent arrears') – there's a separate ground for this.